 - Move furniture and all removable floor coverings outdoors. - Remove wet carpets and wet carpet underlay as soon as possible, so that the floor does not start to distort or delaminate. - Drag carpets out on a plastic sheet instead of carrying them.
-Carrying wet carpets may harm your back. - Clean floor using warm water and soap. - Then, sanitize all surfaces using a mild bleach solution (one tablespoon bleach to four litres water). - Dry floors completely. - Clean all floors in a flooded house, even those that are on floors above the water line, since they will have been exposed to excessive humidity for long enough to start mould growth.
+Carrying wet carpets may harm your back - Clean floors using warm water and soap. - Then, sanitize all surfaces using a mild bleach solution (one tablespoon bleach to four litres water).
+Dry floors completely.

+Clean all floors in a the house with warm water and soap, even those that are on floors above the water line, since they will have been exposed to excessive humidity for long enough to start mould growth.